 Here’s what you need to know about the Bank of America ATM withdrawal limit and deposit limit.

 What Is the Maximum Amount of Money I Can Withdraw at a Bank of America ATM?

-When you open a new checking or savings account at Bank of America, the daily withdrawal limit for a checking or savings account is typically $1,500 per account.
+The Bank of America daily ATM limit for a checking or savings account is usually $1,000 per account.
 This can vary depending on a number of factors, including the type of account or card you have and the amount the ATM is able to dispense.

 The amount also depends on how much you have in your account, of course, and whether or not you have overdraft protection.

 What Is the Maximum Deposit Limit for Bank of America ATMs?